 Dr. Oscar Lyders ‘12

-Founder of the Waldorf College A Cappella Choir; accomplished choral conductor and professor advancing the understanding and appreciation of good music.
+Founder of the Waldorf University A Cappella Choir; accomplished choral conductor and professor advancing the understanding and appreciation of good music.

 Dr. Marie Malmin Meyer ‘15

 For inspiring creative scholarship as a learned and revered professor of Shakespearean literature.

 For outstanding achievement in agriculture, economics and education, and for notable contributions to government and society.

 For a lifetime of leadership in the church as pastor, author, teacher, executive and college president.

 Whose outstanding career as an educator, attorney and churchman has brought honor to himself and his profession.

 For exemplary achievement in the field of law and for selfless commitment to the betterment of society in service to church and community.

 For outstanding achievement in education as an administrator, teacher and lecturer, and for leadership in civic and community organizations.

 For outstanding leadership and service to Waldorf University, significant contributions to her church and community, and for upholding the ideals of the University.